lcwarners/sewer-defect-detection/README.md

 * To deal with arrays, _numpy_ is needed.
 * To handle videos files, _os_ and _moviepy_ are used.

 ## Architecture

-### comparison and optimisation
+### Comparison and optimisation

-The three notebooks in these directories were used to compare model performance of ResNet50, EfficientNetB1, and EfficientNetB7, immediately clear from the names of the notebooks.
-The working of the notebooks is identical: the batches are generated, the model is downloaded and dense layers appended, and the original model is frozen such that it functions as feature extractor.
+The three notebooks in this directory were used to compare model performance of ResNet50, EfficientNetB1, and EfficientNetB7, immediately clear from the names of the notebooks.
+All notebooks work the same way: the batches are generated, the model is downloaded and dense layers appended, and the original model is frozen such that it functions as feature extractor.
 The added dense layers are trained using the train data and validated with the valid batches.

-### fine tuning
+### Fine tuning

 EfficientNetB1 was finetuned using this notebook.
 Transfer learning was applied first, subsequently the last 10 layers were unfrozen (excepting